GovTechSG/seed-docs-new/faqs/onboarding-faq.md

 - Microsoft Defender or any other antivirus solution previously installed on the device was not completely removed before onboarding to SEED.
 - Tanium and Cloudflare were not installed while onboarding to SEED.

-Before raising a support request, confirm the following:
+Before raising a service request, confirm the following:

 - [Verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].

 - Check if Tanium and Cloudflare are installed.
 These applications should be automatically installed during device enrolment with SEED.
-If they are not installed, [raise a support request][raise-support-request].
+If they are not installed, [raise a service request][raise-support-request].

 </details>